LTEGaming/PySOE/Main-Dev/README.md

 -Revamped program loading system

--Made an installer system for 3rd party programs
+-Made an installer system for 3rd party programs *New dependency: progs.txt*

 -New "-beep" command functions.